Asset class opportunities

 Gross Domestic Product (GDP) is the monetary value of all the finished goods and services produced within a country's borders in a specific time period, though GDP is usually calculated on an annual basis.
 It includes all of private and public consumption, government outlays, investments and exports less imports that occur within a defined territory.

-Maximum Drawdown measures the loss in any losing period during a fund's investment record.
+Maximum drawdown measures the loss in any losing period during a fund's investment record.
 It is defined as the percent retrenchment from a fund's peak value to the fund's valley value.
 The drawdown is in effect from the time the fund's retrenchment begins until a new fund high is reached.
 The maximum drawdown encompasses both the period from the fund's peak to the fund's valley (length), and the time from the fund's valley to a new fund high (recovery).
 It measures the largest percentage drawdown that has occurred in any fund's data record.

-Price-Book (P/B) Ratio is a financial ratio used to compare a company's current market price to its book value.
+Price-book ratio is a financial ratio used to compare a company's current market price to its book value.

 Real Estate Investment Trust (REIT) is a closed-end investment company that owns assets related to real estate such as buildings, land and real estate securities.
 REITs sell on the major stock market exchanges similar to common stock.

-Standard Deviation measures a fund's range of total returns and identifies the spread of a fund's short-term fluctuations.
+Standard deviation measures a fund's range of total returns and identifies the spread of a fund's short-term fluctuations.